What is the duration of this competition?

 How much time will be given to develop the prototype units?

-After the top 10 finalists are selected based on their detailed technical applications, each will be awarded an interim prize money of US $200,000 to support the development of two prototypes.
-The total duration for developing the two prototypes will be about six months.
+After up to 10 finalists are selected based on their detailed technical applications, each will be awarded interim prize money of up to US $200,000, disbursed in two tranches of US $100,000 equivalent each, to support the development of two prototypes.
+The two prototypes are required to be delivered to pre-specified locations in India by May 2020.

 During field test, will the technologies be tested under similar weather conditions?